 The Roman poet would at times place himself within the poem, as in the example by Propertius below and frequently use pseudonyms for the loved one he is referring to.
 So for example, we have the “Lesbia” of Catullus thought to have been “Clodia Metelli”, wife of Metellus, third daughter of the patrician Appius Claudius Pulcher.
 Whilst Propertius’ “Cynthia” might be interpreted in a number of ways, either as a high ranking courtesan or indeed matron, possibly a reference to Juno Cinxia for example; “she who loses the bride’s girdle”!
 What is certain is that, in a manner similar to Roman satire during Rome’s imperial age there was a growing use of double or hidden meaning.
 Within poetry this found great expression, not only as a means of escaping potential censorship but also in terms of conveying various dimensions of meaning and expressive depth to the poem.

-Later sociologists such as Harold Innis in his book about Communication would have suggested this was an effect common to Empires and states where power is concentrated on a few who therefore hold control over information, written communication and propaganda.
+Later sociologists such as Harold Innis would have suggested this was an effect common to Empires and states where power is concentrated on a few who therefore hold control over information, written communication and propaganda.
 As such a parallel might be drawn with Victorian Britain where poetry and indeed “Romanticism” (!) saw a great resurgence, very frequently with themes of classical grandeur or romantic and bucolic sentiment.

 Roman poets of Rome’s golden age, the silver age which followed it and later, were at the same time fostered for the public good, as were the other arts and architecture, whilst at the same time “encouraged” to write nationalistically appropriate themes with evident benefits in terms of propaganda – or as an alternative were limited to writing about politically harmless subject themes, such as love and emotions.
 Even then, they still had to watch their step or find themselves, as Ovid did, banished on “moral” accounts or indeed charged with treason as Petronius was by Nero.